hughpyle/HP4952A/snek/README.md

 * Up/Down/Left/Right keys: turn to the corresponding direction
 * EXIT: exit the game.

-Eat the charms to increase your score.
+Eat the charms to grow longer and increase your score.
 Don't crash into anything!

 ## Other notes